je-can-code/ca/chef-adventure/js/src/README.md

 Welcome to the `SOURCE`.

 ## NOTES FOR SELF
-- create "retaliate with X ailment" for all ailments, multiple tiers of success.
+- create premade "retaliate with X ailment" for all ailments, multiple tiers of success.

 ## DETAILS
 This `/src` folder contains all the source files for the various plugins that live in this project.